sheperd007/LLM-zoomcamp/Final_Project/README.md

 Here we provide background on some tech not used in the course and links for further reading.

-### Flask
+### FastAPI

-We use Flask for creating the API interface for our application.
+We use FastAPI for creating the API interface for our application.
-It's a web application framework for Python: we can easily create an endpoint for asking questions and use web clients (like `curl` or `requests`) for communicating with it.
+It's a modern, fast web framework for building APIs with Python: we can easily create an endpoint for asking questions and use web clients (like `curl` or `requests`) for communicating with it.

 In our case, we can send questions to `http://localhost:5000/question`.

-For more information, visit the [official Flask documentation](https://flask.palletsprojects.com/).
+For more information, visit the [official FastAPI documentation](https://fastapi.tiangolo.com/).